URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 obs.obs_data_set_string(settings, 'closed_time', datetime.now().ctime())

-Specify Default Values for Python Script Properties Using Python Script Settings
+Specify Default Values for Python Script Properties

-In the official obspython module provided with OBS, you can’t specify default values for Python Script Properties directly via parameters, although some functions that add Script Properties can achieve an approximate effect.
+In the official obspython module provided with OBS, you can’t specify default values for Script Properties directly via parameters, although some functions that add Script Properties can achieve an approximate effect.
 To set default values for controls in the Scripts Window, you should define the function script_defaults in the Python script and specify default values for the Script Setting Items corresponding to the Script Properties in that function.

 script_defaults(settings)